webtoast/patternlab-parcel/readme.md

 ### SVG Icons

 This setup takes individual svg files and combines them using [svg-sprite](https://github.com/svg-sprite/svg-sprite) into a single file with svg symbols.
 If you would like to use SVG icons, you will want to store them in `./source/icons`.
 In this directory you want to keep the structure flat and just store the individual svg files without nesting folders.
-To build the svg symbols file out of your icons, you will need to run `npm run svg`.
+To build the svg symbols file, out of your icons, you will need to run `npm run svg`.
 As additional files are added, you will need to run the npm script again.

 The compiled svg is saved in `./source/images/svg` because the images folder is automatically copied into the public directory when pattern lab is run locally.